dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   <img src="https://github.com/dhanushka2001/LearnOpenGL/blob/main/images/gl_fbo04.png" width=50%>

-* The video below was rendered using the ffmpeg command below after running off-screen rendering for around 1 minute, converting ~300 frames to a 10s video at 30fps.
+* The video below was rendered using the ffmpeg command below after running off-screen rendering for around 1 minute, converting 300 frames to a 10s video at 30fps.
+In the future, I'd like to make it so that the program feeds the frames into ffmpeg and continually builds the video at runtime rather than generating losslessly compressed frames which is costly for memory, especially for longer videos.
+For reference, the 300 frames total 35.3MB while the video rendered using those frames is just 856KB, ~40x less memory used.

   ```cmd
   ffmpeg -framerate 30 -start_number 2 -i "frame%03d.png" -c:v libx264 -pix_fmt yuv420p out.mp4